aposipov/exam_42/exam_rank_05/cpp_module_00/readme.md

 ```

 ~$ ./a.out | cat -e
-Richard: This looks like another boring day.$.
+Richard: This looks like another boring day.$
 Richard: I am Richard, Mistress of Magma!$
 Richard - Mistress of Magma$
 Jack: This looks like another boring day.$